-So far, Milana has commissioned and gave world premieres of solo harp pieces by Richard Barrett, Hugo Morales, Falk Huebner, Teodora Stepančić, Ana Gnjatović and Svetlana Maraš.
-Although very different in their musical language, all the commissioned pieces tended to explore previously unmarked territory of harp possibilities, based on Milana’s unique extended techniques and experience in improvised music.
-The score of Teodora Stepancic’s Harp in a box states that the harp lies horizontally and the harpist plays as well as manipulates minute preparations with the help of a ventilator.
+So far, Milana has commissioned and gave world premieres of solo harp pieces by Richard Barrett, James Erber, Hugo Morales, Falk Huebner, Teodora Stepančić, Ana Gnjatović and Svetlana Maraš.
+Although very different in their musical language, all the commissioned pieces tend to explore previously unmarked territory of harp possibilities, based on Milana’s unique extended techniques and experience in improvised music.
+The score of Teodora Stepančić’s Harp in a box states that the harp lies horizontally and the harpist plays as well as manipulates minute preparations with the help of a ventilator.
 Hugo Morales’ Torque uses DC motors, which, attached to the harp, move the strings, and create overwhelming resonances and overtones.
-Falk Huenber’s Living Room is a staged piece for harpist, soundtrack and video, in which Milana plays live together with her own pre-recorded sound in a labyrinthine climax of the piece.
-Barrett’s tendril can be performed solo or with electronics – the piece focuses on the points of contact between a complex and detailed score and freely improvised parts, based on the interplay between electronics and harp.
+Falk Huebner’s Living Room is a staged piece for harpist, soundtrack and video, in which Milana plays live together with her own pre-recorded sound in a labyrinthine climax of the piece.
+Barrett’s tendril and cyme can be performed solo or with electronics – the piece focuses on the points of contact between a complex and detailed score and freely improvised parts, based on the interplay between electronics and harp.
 Svetlana Maraš composed Codon 24 in similar vein, building her electronic enhancement on the sound of the electric harp.

 Since 2014, Milana has been performing on an instrument called zitherphone, an unique instrument built by the late composer Ernő Király.
 Zitherphone, which is in fact a connected and ampflified set of Central European folk zithers, has been lent by the composer’s estate in Bajot, Hungary, to Milana and Ensemble Studio6 exclusively.
 The instrument is mostly used in performances of Kiraly’s unique body of work, such as the solo pieces Phoenix, Sonata geometrica and Zitherphonia.